robertorosero/pyhtonmig/Doc/library/functions.rst

    .. warning::

       The default *locals* act as described for function :func:`locals` below: modifications to the default *locals* dictionary should not be attempted.
-Pass an explicit *locals* dictionary if you need to see effects of the code on *locals* after function :func:`execfile` returns.  :func:`exec` cannot be used reliably to modify a function's locals.
+      Pass an explicit *locals* dictionary if you need to see effects of the code on *locals* after function :func:`exec` returns.

 .. function:: filter(function, iterable)

-   Construct an iterator from those elements of *iterable* for which *function* returns true.  *iterable* may be either a sequence, a container which supports iteration, or an iterator, If *iterable* is a string or a tuple, the result also has that type; otherwise it is always a list.
+   Construct an iterator from those elements of *iterable* for which *function* returns true.  *iterable* may be either a sequence, a container which supports iteration, or an iterator.
 If *function* is ``None``, the identity function is assumed, that is, all elements of *iterable* that are false are removed.

    Note that ``filter(function, iterable)`` is equivalent to the generator expression ``(item for item in iterable if function(item))`` if function is